claudiarella/academic-kickstart/content/home/experience.md

   date_end = "2019-07-31"
   description = """
   Participation in a
-Machine Learning project commissioned by the company Open Fiber and finalized to developing a predictive model for planned preventative maintenance of large infrastructures equipped with alarm nets, fitting the specific automation processes of the Open Fiber network, using Bayesian Neural Networks in Deep Learning.
+Machine Learning project finalised to developing a predictive model for planned preventative maintenance of large infrastructures equipped with alarm nets, fitting the specific automation processes of the network Open Fiber.
+Project implemented with Bayesian Neural Networks in Deep Learning.
 """

 [[experience]]